Teach (and Practice) a New Jewish Value Each Night of Hanukkah

 In talking with a friend about ways to make Hanukkah more meaningful, we wondered: How might we use the framework of eight days and make it a real rededication to Jewish values?

-Now we invite you to look ahead at your calendar to see which Jewish value might fit each day.
-If our activity suggestions are too modest for you, do something you think would be a better fit.
+We invite you to look ahead at your calendar to see which Jewish value might fit each day.

 1. Nidivut, Generosity